svekeman/ays9/templates/ovc/account/README.md

 - accountID: The ID of the account. **Filled in automatically, don't specify it in the blueprint**

 - maxMemoryCapacity: The limit on the memory capacity that can be used by the account.
+Default: -1 (unlimited)

 - maxCPUCapacity: The limit on the CPUs that can be used by the account.
+Default: -1 (unlimited)

 - maxNumPublicIP: The limit on the number of public IPs that can be used by the account.
+Default: -1 (unlimited)

 - maxDiskCapacity: The limit on the disk capacity that can be used by the account.
+Default: -1 (unlimited)